wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = Is this plugin free? =

 Absolutely.
 You are free to use this plugin at no charge.
-If, however, you find that this plugin helps to block your Comment Form spam and enhance the look and appeal of your WordPress posts, then we would greatly appreciate a small donation to help us further develop the plugin and provide you with additional features.
+If, however, you find that this plugin helps to block your Comment Form spam and enhances the look and appeal of your WordPress posts, then we would greatly appreciate a small donation to help us further develop the plugin and provide you with additional features.

 = How can I donate? =